 2. Follow the pound

-While last year’s changes to the political landscape impacted the strength of the pound, it also presented an opportunity.
+While recent changes to the political landscape have impacted the strength of the pound, they have also presented an opportunity.
 If you’re selling to countries where the pound is weaker, you’re essentially more competitive.
 While you may not want to up-sticks and move your operations, it does pay to monitor long-term trends and look at opportunities a weaker pound presents, whether that means working with suppliers in new countries, selling to new markets or investigating additional business bases.

 If you know you need to buy or sell currency at a future date, consider forward contracts.
 These allow you to lock in at the current rate for transactions up to one year in advance and draw from an agreed amount throughout the year.
 Fixing exchange rates now for transactions taking place in the future means you can secure the profit margin you make on a sale without the risk of it being eroded by currency fluctuations.

 4. In which currency are payments being made to you?

 If you are a British company with customers overseas, make sure you invoice them in Sterling wherever possible.
 This forces the customer to absorb the currency risk and conversion costs meaning your revenue and profits aren’t squeezed and you are protected from poor exchange rates.

 If you run events overseas, manage film shoots, organise travel tours or work in an industry where you rely on casual staff for short contracts outside of the UK, consider using a prepaid currency card to manage the funds you need to pay staff.
 With the FairFX Corporate Prepaid Mastercard®, you can manage an employee’s card balance wherever they are in the world.
 Pay staff based abroad, contractors or freelancers by issuing them with Corporate Cards and loading funds for them to spend whenever and wherever they are in the world.

 6. Don’t leave currency until the last minute